sourcegraph/about/retrospectives/index.md

 The discussion is the main part of any retrospective and where real value is extracted.

-This phase lasts for the rest of the scheduled meeting (minus 5 minutes for the meta retro).
+This phase lasts for the rest of the scheduled meeting.

 Based on the vote distribution, choose which topics are going to be discussed and the time limit for each topic.
 10 minutes is a good default.
 Enforce the time limit!
-You can always return to a topic at the end if there is extra time.
+You can always return to a topic at the end if there is extra time, or continue the converation on Slack.

 Ensure you ask everyone what their thoughts on each topic are.
 Everyone is different; some people are loud and very outspoken.
 Some are quiet and observe more.
 It's important to capture everyone's opinions.